 For current updates visit: https://www.fcgov.com/eps/coronavirus

 The Gardens on Spring Creek is the botanical garden of Fort Collins, Colorado, located on the Spring Creek corridor.
 Our cultural facility enriches the lives of people and fosters environmental stewardship through horticulture.
-Together with this community, we promote the power of regionally appropriate plants through beautiful curated gardens.
+Our carefully-curated gardens provide an escape for healing, rest and retreat and a place to experience nature and beauty.

 The Garden Explorer enables you to access our living herbaceous and woody plant collections.
 This database is accessible from most PCs, smartphones and tablets with internet access.
 Our database currently contains 109 plant families, 450 genera, 2680 species and 1800 images.
 Annual flowers and vegetables are not accessioned and thus are not searchable in this database.

 Use the Search attribute if you would like to see specific plants in The Gardens but don’t know their locations.
 Four search-trait functions allow to you explore the plant collection on up to four levels simultaneously.
 Spelling is important when using scientific, trademark or common plant names.
 Results from a successful plant search will be displayed in a list.
 Click on any result to view plant location and accession number.
 Most search results include photos and other botanical and garden-use facts.